CISecurity/ControlsAssessmentSpecification/control-12/control-12.1.rst

 	  - Security Function
 	  - Implementation Groups
 	* - Network
-	  - Identify
+	  - Protect
 	  - 1, 2, 3

 Dependencies
 ------------
-* Sub-control 1.4: Maintain Detailed Asset Inventory
+* Safeguard 1.1: Establish and Maintain Detailed Enterprise Asset Inventory
-* Sub-control 1.5: Maintain Asset Inventory Information

 Inputs
 -----------
+#. :code:`GV1`: Enterprise asset inventory
 #.
-An inventory of expected boundary devices (M1) as derived from the endpoint inventory (see sub-control 1.4)
+Authoritative source of latest version information
+#.
+Date of last review of network infrastructure

 Operations
 ----------
 #.
-Utilize a discovery tool or process to examine the network topology to collect the list of devices considered boundary devices (M2).
+Use :code:`GV1` to identify and enumerate assets that are part of the network infrastructure :code:`GV35` (M1)
 #.
-Evaluate the complement of Input 1 and Operation 1 to get the list of non-inventoried boundary devices (M3).
+Compare the network infrastructre asset version to the version in Input 2
+	#.
+Identify and enumerate assets that match the most recent version (M2)
+	#.
+Identify and enumerate assets that don't match the most recent version (M3)
+#.
+Compare Input 3 to current date and capture timeframe in days (M4)

 Measures
 --------
-* M1 = List of expected network boundary devices
+* M1 = Count of network infrastructure assets
-* M2 = Count of M1
+* M2 = Count of network infrastructure assets up to date
-* M3 = List of discovered network boundary devices
+* M3 = Count of network infrastructure assets not up to date
-* M4 = Count of M3
+* M4 = Timeframe since last review of network infrastrucute
-* M5 = List of non-inventoried boundary devices
-* M6 = Count of M5

 Metrics
 -------
+If M4 is greater than thirty days, then this safeguard is measured at a 0 and receives a failing score.
+The other metrics don't apply.

 Coverage
 ^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | What is the ratio of non-inventoried boundary devices to expected boundary devices?
-	    | If the calculated value is greater than zero, the inventory is not current.
+	  - | The percentage of network infrastructure assets that are up to date
 	* - **Calculation**
-	  - :code:`M6 / M2`
+	  - :code:`M2 / M1`

 .. history
 .. authors